marcoscastrot/mct-axado/README.md

 # mct-axado
 This is a project that allow the user consult, create, update, delete and rate carriers.

+## Dependences

+The projeto was built using asp.net mvc 4.
+If you using visual studio 2010 or 2012, access http://www.asp.net/mvc/mvc4 to install.

 ## Configuration

 In the web.config file, configure the server and change the connection string name to TesteAxadoContext and Initial Catalog to TesteAxado